 Time-Based Functionalities for Canvas

-If a user enters the canvas on a Saturday, and the first step is to “send next saturday” would be in 7 days.
-If they enter on a friday, “next saturday” would be in 1 day.
+For example, suppose you select “Send on the next Saturday at 3:15pm”.
+If a user enters the Canvas on a Saturday, they would receive that message on the next Saturday in 7 days.
+If they enter on a Friday, the next Saturday would be in 1 day.

 Send in X calendar days at Y time

 |Send message in a specific number of days at a specified time.||Select between user’s local time or company time|

 Canvas calculates the delay as